lilykriopelle/intermediate-react-react-router/lesson/outline/outline-template.md

    <Home />
  </Route>
  ```
 7. Now, when a user visits '/', the `Home` component will render.
 But when a user visits '/sign-up', only the second route will match and only the `SignUp` component will render.
+8. Talk about `strict` and `sensitive` here?
+I rarely find that these are necessary, so I would probaby recommend just pointing learners to the docs at this point.

 ### Checkpoints Summary
 _Check out the [content standards](http://curriculum-documentation.codecademy.com/Content-Standards/checkpoint/) for guidance on writing narratives for exercises._